LMBishop/CommandToItem/README.md

 ```

 ## Contributing
-We welcome all contributions, we will check out all pull requests and determine if it should be added to Quests
+We welcome all contributions, we will check out all pull requests and determine if it should be added to CommandToItem.

+Assistance of all forms is appreciated 🙂

 By contributing to CommandToItem you agree to license your code under the [GNU General Public License v3.0](https://github.com/LMBishop/CommandToItem/blob/master/LICENSE.txt).